 SSEA/GH 415 Same-Sex Unions in Literature (fulfills requirements in English, WGS and SSEAS)

-Educated entirely in India, lived and taught there for many years.
-Married, with one son.
-Divides her time between Missoula, Montana, and Gurgaon, India.
+Educated entirely in India, Prof Vanita lived and taught there for many years.
+She is married, with one son.
+She divides her time between Missoula, Montana, and Gurgaon, India.

 Ph.D.
 Delhi University, India

 History of Ideas; Gender and Sexuality Studies; Hindi and Urdu literatures; Hindu philosophy; British literature (Shakespeare; the long nineteenth century)

 - Dancing with the Nation: Courtesans in Bombay Cinema (Bloomsbury, New York; Speaking Tiger, New Delhi, 2018)

 - Edited with an Introduction, India and the World: Postcolonialism, Translation and Indian Literature (New Delhi: Pencraft, 2014).

 - Gender, Sex and the City: Urdu Rekhti Poetry in India, 1780-1870 (New York: Palgrave-Macmillan; New Delhi: Orient Blackswan, 2012).

 - Love’s Rite: Same-Sex Marriage in India and the West (New York: Palgrave-Macmillan, 2005; New Delhi: Penguin India, 2005, reprinted 2008).